harshvardhanraju/bar_code_detection_basic/README.md

 # bar_code_detection_basic
 Used simple and robust computer vision techniques to detect Barcode in a video/image.

+Displays image at different stages of the algorithm application which will help in debugging.

 Used simple assumption:
   a)Bar code has more dominant horizontal edges as compared to vertical edge.